jasonrstewart/giftCardManager/README.md

 comunicate via their respective Base classes or via MongoManager directly.

 These classes are built in coffeescript and intended as a guide for a typical Manager/Model handling API calls.

+# giftcards.coffee, giftcards.hbs (client)
+giftcards.coffee initializes the Ember controller and object for giftcards and works with the handlebars template giftcards.hbs

+Base of these files are utilized by the base giftcards/application.coffee and giftcards/application.hbs files which are thin wrappers that follow the applications typical initialization of a view.
+For example, application coffee would trigger any set up data loading (see dbLoader smaple code) and create the top level App (Ember.App). giftcards/application.hbs provides headers/footers and some high level div wrappers utilizing base styling classes.
+There should be no need to edit any of these while customizing the giftcards view.